 Step 1.
 Launch the app and plug your flash drive into the computer.
 Select the RAW flash drive that needs to be formatted > click Start Scan.
 Find the RAW USB drive by the drive size and the drive letter.

 Step 2.
 Your flash drive will be quickly and automatically searched.
 Files on a flash drive saying it needs to be formatted are fragmented.
 Deep Scan will help you locate them.
 While scanning, you could quickly sort/preview the detected files to target the wanted data.

 Step 3.
 Go to Other missing files > choose the specific type you need, e.g., Images > click Recover x files after selecting every file you want to recover.
-Pick a location to keep the files.
+Pick a new location to keep the files to avoid data overwriting.